kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 $ kubectl --namespace kanister describe actionset restore-backup-mlvcv-6z9xn
 ```

 Next, we need to add the newly restored PVC `data-mysql-release-0-restored` in the `mysql-release` StatefulSet spec template.
-One of the easiest way to do that is using `kubectl patch` command.
+One of the easiest way you can do that is by using `kubectl patch` command.

 ```bash
 $ kubectl -n mysql patch statefulset mysql-release --type=json -p='[{"op": "add", "path": "/spec/template/spec/volumes/-", "value": {"name": "restored-data", "persistentVolumeClaim": {"claimName": "data-mysql-release-0-restored"}}}]'